zodac/tracker-profiles/README.md

 each tracker is retrieved by the *trackerName* field within the CSV file.

-Open the [ProfileScreenshotter.java](./tracker-profiles-screenshots/src/main/java/net/zodac/tracker/ProfileScreenshotter.java) and run the `main` method.
+Open the [ProfileScreenshotter.java](./tracker-profiles-screenshots/src/main/java/net/zodac/tracker/ProfileScreenshotter.java) and run the `main` method from your IDE.

 ## Configuration

 Copy the [config_example.properties](./tracker-profiles-screenshots/src/main/resources/config_example.properties) file and rename it to
 **config.properties**.
-It is configured with some default values that are described below.
+It is pre-configured with some default values that are described below, which you can adjust to your preference.

 | Configuration Property      | Description                                                                                            | Default Value |
 |-----------------------------|--------------------------------------------------------------------------------------------------------|---------------|